Ravi-Pogaku/CSCI4620-prototype/README.md

 # COVID SmartWatch Prototype

-**COVID Smart Watch: Your AI-Powered Partner for Productivity, Fitness, and Wellness.**
+**Your AI-Powered Partner for Productivity, Fitness, and Wellness.**

 ## About the Project